yl-ang/tp/docs/DeveloperGuide.md

   1. Prerequisites: List all books using the `book list` command.
 List all patrons with `patron list` command.
 Multiple books in the book list.
 Multiple patrons in the patron list.
 First book is borrowed by the first patron.
 Second book is requested by the second patron.

   2. Test case: `book related 1`<br>
      Expected: Only the first book is shown in the book list.
+Status message shows that all books related to first patron is listed.

   3. Test case: `book related 2`<br>
      Expected: Only the second book is shown in the book list.
+Status message shows that all books related to first patron is listed.

   4. Test case: `book related 0`<br>
      Expected: Book list remains unchanged.
 Error details shown in the status message.